 A forthcoming publication in Proceedings of the National Academy of Sciences reports a brain imaging study that shows reduced brain activity during meditation in those brain areas that are typically quite active during day-dreaming or mind-wandering.

-A research group led by Judson Brewer at the Yale School of Medicine compared experienced meditators with meditation-naïve participants while they engaged in three different kinds of meditation.
+A research group led by Judson Brewer at the Yale School of Medicine c [update: J. Brewer is now Director of Research at the UMASS Center for Mindfulness] compared experienced meditators with meditation-naïve participants while they engaged in three different kinds of meditation.
 The researchers used fMRI (functional Magnetic Resonance Imaging) to scan the brains of experienced meditators as well as matched meditation novices while they practiced concentrative meditation, loving kindness meditation and a choiceless awareness meditation.

 Previous research has zoomed in on the so-called default mode network, comprising the medial prefrontal and posterior cingulate cortex.
 Various studies have shown that this network of brain areas is particularly active when participants are not engaged with a specific task, when their mind is wandering or they are day-dreaming.
 Irrespective of the type of meditation, the meditators showed a relative decrease in activation in this default mode network.
 Presumably, their brain (or mind?) was less engaged in mind-wandering.
 These findings can be linked to a recent I-Phone study (pdf here), where participants, throughout the day, were asked to report their ongoing thoughts, feelings and actions.
 The more the minds were wandering, the study found, the unhappier they were.